CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image021.jpg)

 18. Notice all the Shortcuts are created as Tables.
-Select **BuyingGroups** table and notice we can see a preview of the data in the data panel.
+Select the **BuyingGroups** table and notice we can see a preview of the data in the data panel.

     ![](../media/lab-03/image024.png)

 The next step is to transform the data, so we can create a semantic model.
 We are going to create views to transform the data.

 # Transform data using Visual Query

-## Task 2: Create Geo view using Visual Query
+## Task 2: Create a Geo view using Visual Query

 1. We can access the lakehouse using a SQL endpoint.
 This provides the ability to query the data and create views.
 On the **top right** of the screen, select **Lakehouse -> SQL analytics endpoint**.

     ![](../media/lab-03/image027.jpg)

-    You will be navigated to SQL analytics endpoint.
+    You will be navigated to the SQL analytics endpoint.
 Notice the Explorer panel has changed.
 You now can create views, stored procedures, queries and more.
-We are going to create a visual query as it provides a Power Query like interface and save this as a view.
+We are going to create a visual query as it provides a Power Query-like interface and save this as a view.

-    We will start by creating Geo view.
-We need to merge data from Cities, States and Countries query to create Geo.
+    We will start by creating a Geo view.
+We need to merge data from the Cities, States and Countries query to create Geo.

 2. From the top menu, select **New visual query**.

     ![](../media/lab-03/image030.jpg)

 3. We need to drag tables to the Visual query panel to build a query.
-Let’s drag, Cities, States and Countries query into the visual query panel.
+Let’s drag, the Cities, States and Countries query into the visual query panel.

     ![](../media/lab-03/image033.jpg)

     We need to merge these queries.
 And visual query comes with the option to use Power Query editor.
-Let’s use this, since we are familiar with this.
+Let’s use this since we are familiar with this.

-4. From the menu in Visual query editor, select the **Open in popup** icon (towards the right).
-You will be navigated to Power Query editor.
+4. From the menu in the Visual Query editor, select the **Open in popup** icon (towards the right).
+You will be navigated to the Power Query editor.

     ![](../media/lab-03/image036.png)

-5. With Cities query selected, from the Power Query editor ribbon, select **Home - > Combine - > Merge queries -> Merge queries as new**.
+5. With the Cities query selected, from the Power Query editor ribbon, select **Home - > Combine - > Merge queries -> Merge queries as new**.
 Merge queries dialog opens.

     ![](../media/lab-03/19-09-2024(1).png)